entando/entando-docs/vuepress/docs/next/docs/compose/local-hub-overview.md

 ## Introduction

-The Local Hub is a repository where reusable components can be shared across applications and enterprises.
+The Local Hub is a repository of modular components that can be reused within an Entando Application.

 The following examines some of the nuts and bolts of the Local Hub.